oluwatimio/ehotel/README.md

 The components in the frontend can be seen in `src/app/components` folder.
 The state management and services for the frontend can be seen in utils folder.

+My favourite component is `hdashboard` in `src/app/components` It is the dashboard for adding hotels, hotel chains, bookings and rooms.

 The backend can be seen here https://github.com/bamboozooled/ehotel-backend The website can be accessed here https://e-hotels.firebaseapp.com